Wishez/practical-pages/README.md

-# practical-pages
+# Pages with my layout
-The pages is what i am making for improving my developer skills.
+The pages are those i built for improving my developer skills.